jtorreggiani/rusty/README.md

 # Rusty - Chatbot powered by Rust and Ollama

-This repository contains a Rust application that interacts with the Ollama API to create a chat-like interface using the Mistral-Nemo language model.
+This repository contains a Rust application that interacts with the Ollama API to create a chat-like interface using any model available to Ollama.

+To change the model, you have to update the `main.rs` file.

 ## Features